copperwall/bootstrap-site/README.md

 ## Update

 I have moved my production hosting to my Raspberry Pi, so now I will have to find another testing environment to use.

+## Upcoming Improvements
+1. Finish the side content pane
+1. Make it so that the side content pane scroll with the page, until the scrolltop height reaches the bottom of the header, then lock the side panel (jQuery?)